 In 1960, female pilots only made up 3.6% of all pilots worldwide.
 Today, that percentage is close to 9%.
 While this increase is an improvement, it is not increasing fast enough.

-Historically, aviation careers were seen as essential only for men to take on.
+Historically, aviation careers were seen as essential only for men to take on, which is why we see so few female pilots compared to male pilots.
 The reason behind this belief is the fact that the aviation industry was not gender diverse and kept women sidelined to positions outside of the cockpit.

 Today, these views have drastically changed and more companies are looking to add women to their flight crew.
 More operators are advocating for gender equality by bringing in more female commercial pilots and straying away from the idea that women can only be flight attendants.